top of page

 about.

-We are passionate about loving our neighbours and we put a lot of our resources into supporting and bringing hope to people in our area.
+We are passionate about loving our neighbours and bringing hope to people in our area.

-When Queen Victoria first visited Royal Deeside in 1847 she wrote that "all seemed to breathe freedom and peace" and through Deeside Compassion, we want that sense of freedom to be the experience of all in our local community.
+When Queen Victoria first visited Royal Deeside in 1847 she wrote that "all seemed to breathe freedom and peace".
+We want that sense of freedom to be the experience of all in our local community.

-We do this by supporting individuals and families who live in the Royal Deeside corridor to the West of Aberdeen, and who are struggling due to disadvantage.
+We do this by supporting individuals and families who live in the corridor to the West of Aberdeen, and who are struggling due to disadvantage.

 Our aim is always to bring hope, and where possible to empower and support people on a journey towards independence.